Jayant1408/3D_Object_Detection_With_LiDAR_Data/Mid_Term_project_final_writup.md

 Vehicles directly in front or to the side of the ego-vehicle appeared clearly in the point cloud, with well-defined rear-ends, headlights, and vehicle bodies.
 Examples for reference are as follows:

-We can clearly identify the vehicles in front of the Waymo ego vehicle in the following point cloud image of the front view of the Waymo vehicle.
+We can clearly identify the vehicles in front of the Waymo ego vehicle in the following point cloud image of the front view of the Ego Vehicle.

 <img src="Mid_term_project_figures/Jayant_Kumar_Front-View-Traffic_Image_1.png" width="100%" height="100%">